tobbelobb/linc/README.md

 to fully control how this project is built and managed.

 ## Licensing
-The cppcore gsl library is MIT licensed, and can be found here: https://github.com/microsoft/GSL The Eigen library is MPL2.0 licensed and can be found here: https://gitlab.com/libeigen/eigen The spdlog library is MIT licensed, and can be found here: https://github.com/gabime/spdlog
+The cppcore Gsl library is MIT licensed, and can be found here: https://github.com/microsoft/GSL The Eigen library is MPL2.0 licensed and can be found here: https://gitlab.com/libeigen/eigen The Spdlog library is MIT licensed, and can be found here: https://github.com/gabime/spdlog The Doctest library is MIT licensed and can be found here: https://github.com/onqtam/doctest